defund12/defund12.org/TEAMS.md

 # Defund12.org Team Organization

 ## 1. User that submits issue

-Anyone who would like to add an email for their locale creates issue in adherence to the [email guidelines](https://github.com/teddywilson/defund12.org/blob/gh-pages/EMAIL_TEMPLATE_STYLE_GUIDE.md).
+Anyone who would like to add an email for their locale creates an issue in adherence to the [email guidelines](https://github.com/teddywilson/defund12.org/blob/master/EMAIL_TEMPLATE_STYLE_GUIDE.md).

 ## 2. Triage Team

-A person on the triage team is the first to review newly created issues.
+First to review newly created issues.
 Look over all issues with <kbd>new-request</kbd> label.

 ### Responsibilities